aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_ON_AWS.md

 ## Changing Deployment Options

-Open `cloud9-for-prototyping/generative-ai-use-cases-jp/packages/cdk/cdk.json` and modify the items in the context.
+Open `cloud9-for-prototyping/generative-ai-use-cases/packages/cdk/cdk.json` and modify the items in the context.
 For configurable options, please refer to [here](./DEPLOY_OPTION.md).

 After changing the contents of cdk.json, save the file and run `npm run cdk:deploy`.
 The configuration changes will be applied upon deployment.

 ## Frontend Development

-To use Cloud9's Preview feature, you need to listen on ports 8080 to 8082 on localhost. ([Reference](https://docs.aws.amazon.com/ja_jp/cloud9/latest/user-guide/app-preview.html)) [Vite](https://ja.vitejs.dev/), which is used for frontend development in generative-ai-use-cases-jp, uses port 5173 by default, so we need to change this.
+To use Cloud9's Preview feature, you need to listen on ports 8080 to 8082 on localhost. ([Reference](https://docs.aws.amazon.com/ja_jp/cloud9/latest/user-guide/app-preview.html)) [Vite](https://ja.vitejs.dev/), which is used for frontend development in generative-ai-use-cases, uses port 5173 by default, so we need to change this.

-Open `cloud9-for-prototyping/generative-ai-use-cases-jp/packages/web/package.json` and change the dev command in scripts from `vite` to `vite --port 8080`.
+Open `cloud9-for-prototyping/generative-ai-use-cases/packages/web/package.json` and change the dev command in scripts from `vite` to `vite --port 8080`.
 After the change, part of package.json will look like this.
 (Note that you can also set the port in vite.config.ts, but we won't cover that here.)

 ```json
 {